Today, we are having a conversation about how to feel confident in front of the camera.

 Connect with the Author:

-Connect with the Host: Tristan Thibodeau is the founder of Wild Womn Haus and is the head brand strategist and mentor for visionary female entrepreneurs.
+Tristan Thibodeau is the founder of Wild Womn Haus and is a brand strategist for entrepreneurs in the wellness, beauty, and lifestyle brand industries.